 Most of us who carry daily make a choice between comfort and ease of shooting with our choice in EDC pistols.
 I happen to carry a full size M&P 9mm.
-As an early concealed carry person, I was sure carrying such a gun would be super uncomfortable and noticed by everyone.
-Over time, I gradually learned how to conceal my sidearm better and more comfortably.
-It has also become plainly obvious to me that while open carrying, many people don’t see a full-size gun on my hip.
+As an early concealed carry person, I was sure carrying such a gun would be noticed by everyone and be super uncomfortable.
+Over time, I gradually learned how to conceal better and more comfortably.

-Norma USA, has created quite a buzz with the announcement regarding the expansion to its American PH and brass components.
+Norma USA created quite a buzz with the announcement regarding the expansion to its American PH and brass components.
 In 2012, Norma Precision expanded it high performance offerings to the United States and hunters have taken full advantage of Norma’s double-diameter expansion and deep, terminal penetration.